lbliii/lapis/exampleSite/content/methods.md

 ---
 title: "Site and Page Methods in Lapis"
 date: "2025-09-28"
-description: "Complete guide to Hugo-compatible site and page methods in Lapis"
+description: "Complete guide to site and page methods in Lapis"
-tags: ["templates", "methods", "hugo", "documentation"]
+tags: ["templates", "methods", "documentation"]
 ---

 # Site and Page Methods in Lapis

-Lapis provides Hugo-compatible **site and page methods** that give you powerful access to your content, metadata, and site structure.
-These methods follow Hugo's naming conventions while adding Crystal's performance benefits.
+Lapis provides **site and page methods** that give you powerful access to your content, metadata, and site structure.
+These methods follow established conventions while adding Crystal's performance benefits.

 ## Site Methods